translucent-link/firecrest/README.md

 ## Before you start

-To see a list support networks
+These instructions will be focusing on a deploy to Mumbai, Polygon's test network, identified in Brownie as `polygon-test`.
+To see a list supported networks

-    brownie run scripts/deploy.py --network polygon-test
+    brownie networks list

 You need to setup a "deployer" account